Economic history of Africa: Poverty

 External approaches usually focus on institutional patterns within economies.
 They try to explain Africa's economic development as subject to European institutional decisions of the past.
 European colonial governments had no incentive to create institutions fostering economic development in African colonies, but rather economic extraction of given resources.
 Even today, African institutions still depend on these early decisions.
-For example, in Africa, property rights are not established or enforced in a way promoting economic activity.
+For example, in Africa, property rights are not established or enforced in a way promoting economic activity, and many African nations still rely heavily on raw material exports for income.
+For instance, in 2008, 75% of Malian exports came from gold.